Meng-Lyu/cs686-lectures/projects/project4-README.md

  - For instance, you should have fields that store the number of purchases and the total amount of purchases.
  - Note that you will actually **merge** `PurchaserProfile` protos per user, so `MyProto` should be able to represent aggregated values (such as sums or counts); this may help you come up with what you need.
  - With this approach, you should be able to pass most of the tests in `__TestWith05ByteSize` (probably except for the tests ending in `75`).
+ - Also, you may be so close to passing all `PostMerge` tests as well (check the console output when you run unit tests).
+See my answer in this [Piazza post](https://piazza.com/class/k5ad4g8m2jf6t6?cid=223) for hints.
  - To pass all tests, you need to apply one more optimization technique that we discussed in class.
 (If you're so close to `75%` but just a little bit over the threshold, then wait for L26-L28.
 Or, try to find a way to represent `map<A,B>` in a more concise manner.
 I'll discuss this in one of those lectures.)

 </p>